Best Webinar Software Reviews from a Webinerd

 - Fast, stable internet connection (e.g. direct ethernet cable rather than WiFi).

-- Lighting that mimics natural daylight (e.g. Fovitec or face a window).
+- Affordable lighting that mimics natural daylight (e.g. or ).

 - Noise-free and low echo room.